Capitalsav/rails_test_visit/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This project was made as a test task.
+It shows how you can upload data from csv file to database.

 Things you may want to cover:

-* Ruby version
+* Ruby version: 2.4.1

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Database creation: rake db:create | rake db:migrate

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Run server: rails s

+## Author:

+#### Anton Storchak